jvansch1/ycharts-wiki/Engineering-Points-of-Emphasis.md

 ### Overview
 Each year we pick a few items to note of as we work through the year.
 It doesn't mean we forget them the next year it means we add to the things we are mindful of.

+## 2018
+1. Improving testing coverage
+2. Tighten hiring processes

 ## 2019
-1. Improving test coverage
-2. Upgrading core librares
+1. Upgrading core librares
-3. Improving core system security.
+3. Tighten security of key systems

 ## 2020
-1. Documenting our key domain-specific concepts.
-2. Improving our front-end knowledge and capability as a team.
+1. Improve team-wide frontend knowledge and capability
+2. Document our key domain-specific concepts